dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

                             // don't want to break that abstraction. model := PushModel(model, val);
     }
+{% endhighlight %}

-    // Popping is just like in the specification. method Pop() returns (result : T)
+Popping is just like in the specification.

+{% highlight dafny %}
+    method Pop() returns (result : T)
       requires ValidModel()
       requires !IsEmpty()